mabur/mang_lang/readme.md

 Mang Lang is a toy programming language with the following **design trade-offs**:

 1. Minimalistic instead of feature-rich.
+The implementation is ~600 lines of Python code.
 2. Functional instead of imperative or object oriented.

 **What it has**: